 Our 8th annual FH Global Summit was convened as a series of eight monthly virtual sessions focused on driving new solutions to prevent inherited cardiovascular disease from September 2020 - May 2021.
 Over the course of this conference, leading experts from multiple disciplines shared the latest research to advance scientific understanding and optimize care for people at risk for premature heart attacks, stroke and heart disease.
-Each attendee was selected because of their unique views and the contribution they can make to the discussion.
-The FH Foundation believes that collectively we can develop the solutions to stop premature heart disease.
+Each attendee was selected because of their unique views and the contribution they can make to the discussion. the Family Heart Foundation believes that collectively we can develop the solutions to stop premature heart disease.

 Co-Chairs and Co-Hosts